 As you may remember, Belgium, at the request of the Paul Magnette’s Wallonia government, asked the European Court of Justice to pronounce on whether the deal’s investor-state provisions (ISDS), those that let corporations sue states over their policy decisions, were compatible with European Union law.

 If the ECJ rules against it, this would put much of the deal in jeopardy.
-While it was signed and provisionally implemented last September, the deal still needs the ratification of all 38 states, and the green-light from the ECJ.
+While it was signed and provisionally implemented last September, the deal still needs the ratification of all 38 states and regional parliaments, and the green-light from the ECJ.

 In the meantime, for European social organizations, their verdict was clear.
 In the last week, over 270,000 Europeans supported by more than 100 organizations signed a petition saying that ISDS was not compatible with democracy.